Who Gets the Children When the Custodial Parent Dies?

 Post-Mortem Child Support

-For a long time, Texas law said that unpaid child support terminated on the death of the noncustodial parent.
-This year’s Texas legislature dramatically changed this law by establishing a system for post-mortem child support.
+For a long time, Texas law said that unpaid child support was terminated on the death of the noncustodial parent.
+Recently, the Texas legislature dramatically changed this law by establishing a system for post-mortem child support.

 Senate Bill 617 deleted the clause stating that a noncustodial parent’s child support obligation terminates on that parent’s death.
 The Bill added Texas Family Code section 154.016.
 This section allows a court to require a noncustodial parent to purchase and maintain a life insurance policy or annuity to pay the unpaid child support in the event that the noncustodial parent dies while child support is still payable.